-In our view the main priority of the validation efforts should lie on a better characterisation of the vertical profile of stratospheric NO_2 , as these profiles are an essential input to the data assimilation system in use for the separation between tropospheric and stratospheric NO_2 columns from the S5 measurements.
-To this end the validation measurements should be well characterised, in terms of the quality of the data and of estimates of the error on the data.
-Improving the knowlegde of spatial and seasonal variations in the stratospheric NO_2 profiles is also important.
+In our view one main priority of the validation efforts should lie on a validation of the vertical profile of CAMS stratospheric NO2.
+Realistic profiles are essential for a high-quality simulation of the variability of the stratospheric column.
+Improving the knowledge of spatial and seasonal variations in the stratospheric NO2 profiles and columns is also important.

-Stratospheric NO_2 measurements near the Arctic vortex in late winter and early spring would be useful to better test the capability of the data assimilation scheme (and other stratosphere-troposphere separation schemes) in capturing the influence of stratospheric air masses low in NO_x on stratospheric NO_2 at lower latitudes.
+Stratospheric NO_2 measurements near the Arctic vortex in late winter and early spring would be useful to better test the capability of the model in capturing the influence of stratospheric air masses low in NO_x on stratospheric NO_2 at lower latitudes.
 Such excursions are known to occur and may lead to systematic errors in the separation scheme (e.g. Dirksen et al. [2011]; Bucsela et al. [2013]).
 Independent measurements may provide important information on how to improve these issues.